Boao Forum for Asia: 2016

 The 2016 forum was held in Hainan, from 22 to 25 March 2016.
 Participants at the annual conference focused on Asia's New future: New Dynamics, New Vision and took part in panel discussions.
 Chinese Premier Li Keqiang made the keynote speech at the opening of the annual conference.

 2017

 The 2017 forum was held from 23 to 26 March 2017.
 Keynote speech was made by Chinese Vice Premier Zhang Gaoli at the opening plenary of the Boao Forum for Asia Annual Conference 2017.
 The theme for the conference was "Globalization and Free Trade: The Asian Perspectives".

 2018

 The Boao Forum for Asia 2018 was held between 8 and 11 April at Hainan Province, China.
 The theme of this year forum was "An Open and Innovative Asia for a World of Greater Prosperity".
-China's paramount leader Xi Jinping gave the opening speech at the opening ceremony.
+Xi Jinping gave the opening speech at the opening ceremony.
 He said China will open up market including lowering tariffs on imported autos amid increasing trade tensions between US and China.